See below for the following policies

 Working in Partnership with Schools and Local Authorities

-Senior managers at the Bridge regularly attend multi-agency meetings, often taking place at the Bridge to discuss students education, health, care plan annual review meetings take place at the Bridge.
+Senior managers at the Bridge regularly attend multi-agency meetings, these often taking place at the Bridge.
+Students education, health, care plan annual review meetings take place at the Bridge.

 Working in Partnership with Parents/Carers

-We work closely with parents/carers of bespoke students to devise a individual timetable for their child.
-The programmes manager and other staff keep parents/ carers informed of their child’s progress through regular phone calls, emails and termly reports.
+We work closely with parents/carers of bespoke students to devise an individual timetable for their child.
+The pastoral manager and other staff keep parents/ carers informed of their child’s progress through regular phone calls, emails and termly reports.
 Parents receive notification of any awards and certificates.

-The school is registered under the Data Protection Act 1998 for holding personal data.
+The school complies with the General Data Protection Regulation 2018.
 The school has a duty to protect the information and keep it up to date.
 The school is required to share some of the data with the Local Authority and with the Department of Education.

 If you require further information we have a detailed policy and privacy notices please contact the office.
-If you wish to view your personal documentation please put in a request to our data protection officer, Sue Hornby (Director).
+If you wish to view your personal documentation please put in a request to our data protection officer, Sue Hornby (Head teacher).